PowerShell/PSScriptAnalyzer/docs/Rules/AvoidSemicolonsAsLineTerminators.md

 Lines should not end with a semicolon.

+> [!NOTE]
-**Note**: This rule is not enabled by default.
+> This rule is not enabled by default.
 The user needs to enable it through settings.

 ## Example